Skip to main content

 Components

-Protecting children from the risk of harm is a key priority for all Australian governments.
+The protection of children from the risk of harm is a priority for all Australian governments.
 Working with children check schemes form part of a broader suite of practices that help to protect children from abuse.
-The Commonwealth, state and territory governments are committed to continually improving these schemes to make organisations safer for children.
+The Commonwealth, state and territory governments are committed to continually improving these schemes in an effort to make organisations safer for children.

 • who needs a check